opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ## SIMD optimization for Faiss

-Starting with k-NN plugin version 2.13, [SIMD(Single instruction, multiple data)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) is supported by default on Linux machines only for Faiss engine if the underlying processor on the system supports SIMD instructions (`AVX2` on `x64` architecture and `NEON` on `ARM64` architecture) which helps to boost the overall performance.
+Starting with k-NN plugin version 2.13, [Single Instruction Multiple Data (SIMD)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) is supported by default on Linux machines only for the Faiss engine if the underlying processor on the system supports SIMD instructions (AVX2 on x64 architecture and Neon on ARM64 architecture).
+SIMD architecture helps boost the overall performance.
-For x64 architecture, two different versions of Faiss library(`libopensearchknn_faiss.so` and `libopensearchknn_faiss_avx2.so`) are built and shipped with the artifact where the library with `_avx2` suffix has the AVX2 SIMD instructions.
-During runtime, detects if the underlying system supports AVX2 or not and loads the corresponding library.
+For the x64 architecture, two different versions of the Faiss library (`libopensearchknn_faiss.so` and `libopensearchknn_faiss_avx2.so`) are built and shipped with the artifact.
+The library with the `_avx2` suffix contains the AVX2 SIMD instructions.
+At runtime, the k-NN plugin detects whether AVX2 is supported and loads the appropriate library.

-Users can override and disable AVX2 and load the default Faiss library(`libopensearchknn_faiss.so`) even if system supports avx2 by setting `knn.faiss.avx2.disabled`(Static) to `true` in opensearch.yml (which is by default `false`).
+You can override or disable AVX2 and load the default Faiss library (`libopensearchknn_faiss.so`) even if your hardware supports AVX2 by specifying the `knn.faiss.avx2.disabled` static setting as `true` in opensearch.yml (the default is `false`).
 {: .note}

-For arm64 architecture, only one Faiss library(`libopensearchknn_faiss.so`) is built and shipped which contains the NEON SIMD instructions and unlike avx2, it can't be disabled.
+For the ARM64 architecture, only one performance-boosting Faiss library (`libopensearchknn_faiss.so`) is built and shipped.
+The library is based on Neon SIMD instructions and, unlike AVX2, it cannot be disabled.

 ## Method definitions